 Note: Ranges are industry estimates based on average selling prices and third-party marketplace reports.
 Actual AOV depends on product mix, pricing strategy, and bundling.

-Why Increasing Amazon AOV Beats Chasing More Traffic
+Why Increasing Amazon AOV Matters

 Most Amazon sellers default to driving more traffic when they want to grow revenue.
 They increase ad budgets, launch new campaigns, and chase higher search rankings.
 But increasing AOV is almost always more cost-effective because it requires zero additional customer acquisition cost.